Insurance Q&A: “Do insurance companies check driving records?”

 Well, some do…and some don’t.
 The answer depends on the risk profile of the insurance company you most closely match up with.
 Or perhaps the one you decide to apply to.

 But it’s a safe bet your driving record will be ordered as part of the underwriting and pricing review for your insurance policy.

-It may not sound like much, but if a company is paying for thousands of reports on a daily basis, with no guarantee of issuing a policy, it can add up quickly!
+It may not sound like much, but if a company is paying for thousands of these driving reports on a daily basis, with no guarantee of issuing an actual policy, it can add up quickly!

 And while you might be able to fib about your driving history to lock in a lower rate, if the company decides to review your records after the policy is issued, they may raise your insurance premium mid-term or go as far as to drop you or not renew your policy.

 So it’s generally not smart to go that route in the hope of getting cheaper car insurance.

 What do the driving records reveal about you?